 Inattention to results – Sprint review meetings to analyse decisions made during the sprint.
 Retrospectives similarly to allow the team to review the sprint and generate insights.

 We need to learn as coaches, scrum masters, captains:

 Fear of conflict – TKI conflict modes, leading with real time permission and diagnosis of types of conflict.
-De difference between consensus and buy in.
+The difference between consensus and buy in.

-I want to see more agile coaching and training focusing on building team trust and dealing with conflict.
+I would like to see more agile coaching and training focusing on building team trust and dealing with conflict.